 Responsibilities are shared among the different actors involved in planning and organizing VET as follows:

-• the Ministry of Education, University and Research (MIUR) sets the framework for VET in national school programs (technical and vocational schools) for higher technical training;
+• the Ministry of Education and Merit (MIM) sets the framework for VET in national school programs (technical and vocational schools) for higher technical training;

 • the Ministry of Labour and Social Policies (MLPS) sets the framework for Regional Education and Vocational training courses (IeFP), while the regions and autonomous provinces are in charge of planning, organization and provision;